 What is quinoa?

-There are over 120 different varieties– including black, red, and white.
-And, while each variety cooks and tastes slightly different, they all offer the same nutritional value.
+There are over 120 varieties – including black, red, and white quinoa.
+And, while each variety tastes slightly different, they all offer the same nutritional value.

 Quinoa is a rich source of fibre and protein.
-It also contains a number of important nutrients, including iron, zinc, folate, and magnesium.
+It also contains several important nutrients – including iron, zinc, folate, and magnesium.

-Quinoa is also considered a complete protein, because it contains all nine amino acids.
-These amino acids are needed for a number of essential body functions including nutrient absorption and tissue repair.
+Quinoa is also considered a complete protein because it contains all nine amino acids.
+These amino acids are needed for several essential body functions, including nutrient absorption and tissue repair.

 9 health benefits of quinoa

-In this study, mature adults who ate 15g of quinoa flour biscuits every day for 28 days had greater reductions in LDL (bad cholesterol), total cholesterol, and bodyweight than those who ate wheat-based biscuits.
+In this study, mature adults who ate 15g of quinoa flour biscuits every day for 28 days had greater reductions in cholesterol levels and bodyweight than those who ate wheat-based biscuits.

 Another study found that participants who ate 50g of quinoa daily for 12 weeks experienced significant reductions in triglyceride levels, compared to a control group that only ate 25g per day.
 Lower triglyceride levels are linked with a reduced risk of heart disease, heart attacks, and stroke.